HWCloudEngine/hypernet-agentless/doc/source/hypernet_agentless.rst

 Create agentlessport
 --------------------

-It Must be call during the jacket nova driver Plug vif:
+It Must be called on the jacket nova driver "Plug vif" call:
   - Create a provider port/Network Interface
   - Create an hyperswitch if not exist for this agent less port according the the default hyperswitch flavor (0G, 1G or 10G) and level (per vm or tenant):